s-chepurnov/LeetCode/README.md

 # LeetCode
-There are algorithms and solutions
+There are algorithms and solutions from LeetCode and other resources

+# Assessment
-# OCA - Online Coding Assessment
+Online Coding Assessment
-IDE directory with tasks
+Amazon, Google